 I am not insulting Creme Eggs in saying that, I am just full on Mini Egg OBSESSED.
 However, these beauties… oh my actual days.
 As I have baked these a few times for myself, I thought I would post them onto here, as I have had several requests over the years!

-My Creme Egg Cheesecake has always been a popular choice amongst my readers, and my Creme Egg Cookie Bars being a good alternative to the Creme Egg Brownies that so many of you have already desired!
-I know that everyone will love these, as they have already become my roommates favourite recipe of mine!
+My Creme Egg cheesecake has always been a popular choice amongst my readers, and my Creme Egg cookie bars being a good alternative to the Creme Egg Brownies that so many of you have already desired!
+I know that everyone will love these, as they have already become my brothers favourite recipe of mine!

 We all know what I am like with a theme anyway… I love to go overboard with whatever chocolate the bake is based around.
 I think I am quite contained lately, but these do use 3x bags of the Mini Creme Eggs, and 8 regular Creme Eggs… so it’s still quite a bit.